CeeDee Lamb Player Prop Bets for NFL Week 10 | Dallas vs. Atlanta 11/14/2021

 Matchup vs. Atlanta

-- In his one matchup against the Falcons, Lamb's 106 receiving yards total is 33.5 more than his over/under for Sunday's game (72.5).
+- Lamb put up 106 receiving yards in his only career matchup against the Falcons, 34.5 more than his over/under in Sunday's game.

-- Lamb did not have a touchdown catch in that outing against the Falcons.
+- Lamb did not have a touchdown catch in that contest against the Falcons.

-- The Falcons are giving up 248.8 passing yards per game this season, the NFL's 13th-ranked pass defense.
+- The 248.8 yards per game the Falcons are conceding through the air makes them the NFL's 13th-ranked pass defense.

-- With 17 passing TDs conceded this season, the Falcons defense is ranked 28th in the league.
+- The Falcons' defense is 28th in the NFL, allowing 2.1 passing touchdowns per game.

 Recent Performances